 Specially trained physiotherapists can assess and treat coccyx pain.
-Once any other cause for the pain has been excluded such as lower back problems.
-The physiotherapist may give you advice on posture, movement, exercises and stretches.
-They may also use manual therapy and taping to treat the local problem.
+Once any other causes for the pain have been excluded such as lower back problems, then the physiotherapist can use exercise, manual therapy, and taping to treat the local problem.
 Manual therapy can include mobilising the coccyx, either externally or sometimes internally via the back passage.
 This usually provides good relief from the symptoms.
 The physiotherapist can also assess the muscles and soft tissue next to the coccyx and treat these if they are the cause of the pain.